-- 894 households assisted - \$4,354,591 in total disbursements - \$6,519 average Bridges assistance per household - A median household income of \$9,949 or 12% of the statewide median income - 30% of households were color or from indigenous communities
+- 894 households assisted

+- \$4,354,591 in total disbursements

+- \$6,519 average Bridges assistance per household

+- A median household income of \$9,949 or 12% of the statewide median income

+- 30% of households were color

 Bridges funds rent assistance under two-year contracts with local administrators.
 Minnesota Housing entered the most recent contracts in 2019 AHP, and we will enter into the next set of contracts in 2021.